Quantumheart/PantheonWars/README.md

 - `/perks unlock <perkid>` - Unlock a perk (if requirements met)
 - `/perks active` - Show all active perks affecting you

-**Legacy Commands (Phase 1-2 - Will be removed in Phase 3.5):**
+**Legacy Commands (Phase 1-2 - Will be removed in future patch):**
 - `/deity list` - Show all available deities
 - `/deity info <deity>` - Get detailed deity information
 - `/deity status` - View your current deity status
 - `/favor` - Check your current divine favor
 - `/ability list` - Show available abilities (deprecated)

+## Known Limitations (v1.0)

+**Deferred to Post-Launch Patches:**
+- **Special Effects:** Perks that reference special effects (lifesteal, poison_dot, critical_strike, etc.) currently provide only their stat modifiers.
+The special mechanics will be added incrementally in patches 1.1-1.4.
+- **Visual Perk Tree:** No GUI perk tree viewer yet.
+Use `/perks tree` command for text-based view.
+- **Old Ability System:** Phase 1-2 ability system still exists but will be removed in a future patch.

+**What Works Perfectly:**
+- All stat modifier bonuses (damage, health, armor, speed, attack speed, walk speed, etc.)
+- Religion creation, management, and progression
+- Perk unlocking and persistence
+- Dual ranking system (Favor + Prestige)
+- All 17 commands
+- Religion Management GUI

 ## Contributing

-This mod is currently in early development.
+**v1.0 is now in beta testing!** We're looking for:
+- **Testers:** Try the mod and report bugs or balance issues
+- **Feedback:** Which special effects should be prioritized in patches?
+- **Balance Data:** How do the stat modifiers feel in actual gameplay?
+- **Feature Requests:** What would make the religion system more engaging?

 Contributions, suggestions, and feedback are welcome!
+Please open an issue or discussion on the repository.

 ## License